sharmaeklavya2/blog-source/content/posts/customize-macos.md

 There are many places where I store my files:

 * My laptop's SSD (which is small enough for all my files to not fit on it).
-* My external hard drive.
+* My external hard disk.
 * My [Dropbox](https://www.dropbox.com/) account.
 * [My Github repositories](https://github.com/sharmaeklavya2).
 * My Android phone.

 Some of my files are stored on more than one of the above locations.
-Sometimes the files on one storage medium get updated but not others.
-This made it very difficult for me to manage them without the risk of accidentally losing some files.

-To mitigate this problem, I did a massive reorganization of my files before moving them to my new laptop.
+To keep the copies in sync and avoid losing changes,
-I organized them into folders based on the kind of content and access patterns and demarcated which folders will be on which storage mediums.
+I organized my stuff into folders based on the kind of content and access patterns and demarcated which folders will be on which storage mediums.

-I moved my frequently-changing content to Dropbox.
-I use the Dropbox desktop app which syncs my files online in real-time.
-On my external hard drive, I have an up-to-date backup of content that rarely changes.
+Fortunately, my content that changes frequently is lightweight (code, documents), and heavier content (videos, music, books) changes less frequently, so the former is either in git repsitories or synced in real-time to Dropbox, and I keep copies of the latter on my hard disk.

-If you use git for your code, make sure to push all unpushed code on your old computer to an online remote to avoid losing data.
+If you use git, make sure to push all unpushed code on your old computer to an online remote to avoid losing data.

 ### NTFS drivers for macOS

-My external hard drive is NTFS-formatted, but macOS cannot write to NTFS drives; it can only read from them.
+My external hard disk is NTFS-formatted, but macOS cannot write to NTFS drives; it can only read from them.
-This was problematic when I was transferring my files from my old laptop (which was also a MacBook) to my external hard drive.
+This was problematic when I was transferring my files from my old laptop (which was also a MacBook) to my external hard disk.
 There are 3 options available:

-* Somehow reformat the external drive to FAT32 without losing data.
+* Somehow reformat the external disk to FAT32 without losing data.
 * Install an open-source NTFS driver.
 It's hard to make them work and you have to mount/unmount via command-line.
 * Install a paid NTFS driver, like [Paragon](https://www.paragon-software.com/home/ntfs-mac/).
 These work seamlessly, but are either expensive or offer a limited-time trial version.

-Fortunately, my external hard drive was a Seagate product.
+Fortunately, my external hard disk was a Seagate product.
-Seagate offers a [free-of-charge version of Paragon's NTFS driver](https://www.seagate.com/in/en/support/downloads/item/ntfs-driver-for-mac-os-master-dl/) which only works on Seagate drives.
+Seagate offers a [free-of-charge version of Paragon's NTFS driver](https://www.seagate.com/in/en/support/downloads/item/ntfs-driver-for-mac-os-master-dl/) which only works on Seagate disks.

 ### Install Dropbox and use symlinks